Municipal Police Service Review

 Cost comparison for municipal vs RCMP?

-Charles Sleep asked almost 2 years ago
+Charles Sleep asked about 2 years ago

 MNP LLP is currently conducting third-party financial analysis on the City’s financial assumptions and will deliver their report to Council in February.
 Preliminary internal modelling has shown that a municipal police service designed to maintain or enhance the current state can be achieved within the existing City budget.